-POLICY TITLE: Payroll Deductions for Salaried Employees POLICY NUMBER: 2128
+POLICY TITLE: Payroll Deductions for Salaried Employees

 2128.1 Employees paid on a "salary basis" regularly receive a predetermined amount of compensation each pay period.
-Subject to the exceptions listed below, a salaried employee will receive his or her full salary for any work week in which he or she performs any work, regardless of the number of days or hours worked.
-A salaried employee may not be paid for any work week in which he or she performs no work, subject to the District's benefits programs and policies.
+Subject to the exceptions listed below, a salaried employee will receive their full salary for any work week in which they perform any work, regardless of the number of days or hours worked.
+A salaried employee may not be paid for any work week in which they perform no work, subject to the District's benefits programs and policies.